 In 2017 Somalia experienced the worst cholera outbreak in five years, with over 79,000 cases and over 1,100 deaths, mainly among children under five years (1).
 Longitudinal analysis of case reports confirms that despite many years of public health interventions, cholera remains a recurring and major risk to vulnerable communities in the country.
 To better inform emergency health intervention programmes, Africa’s Voices collaborated with researchers at the University of Cambridge’s Centre of Governance and Human Rights to evaluate our interactive radio approach to better understand perceptions of cholera risk and preparedness.

-The current project is part of a two-phase piece of work funded by Wellcome Trust and the Department for International Development (DfID), focusing on infectious disease outbreaks and emergency contexts.
+The project was part of a two-phase piece of work funded by Wellcome Trust and the Department for International Development (DfID), focusing on infectious disease outbreaks and emergency contexts.
 The first phase was completed in Cape Verde in 2017 and focused on Zika.
-The second phase, which is planned for the period March – October 2018, centres around cholera in Somalia.
+The second phase, which took place between March – October 2018, centred around cholera in Somalia.

-Building on our established partnership with Media INK and previous work with UNICEF, this project evaluates interactive radio and SMS as a means of understanding perceptions of cholera risk and preparedness among communities in the South Central Zone of Somalia, considering that this data could serve as an early warning ahead of an outbreak but also point to specific socio-cultural factors that could influence a programmatic intervention during a cholera outbreak.
+Building on our established partnership with Somali NGO Media INK and previous work with UNICEF, the project evaluated interactive radio and SMS as a means of understanding perceptions of cholera risk and preparedness among communities in the South Central Zone of Somalia.
+The data could serve as an early warning ahead of an outbreak but also point to specific socio-cultural factors that could influence a programmatic intervention during a future cholera outbreak.

 PHOTO CREDIT: AMUNGA ESCUCHI, TROCAIRE